How Are F1 Cars Shipped Between Countries?

 Shipping is a very cost-effective way of transporting F1 cars from one country to another.
 It also has the benefit of being a carbon-efficient method as compared to other methods like flying.
 However, this is a very slow method, therefore, the cars will need to be shipped earlier.

-As the race season is starting, formula 1 ships about 3 containers that are full of the equipment for the formula 1 races.
+As the race season is starting, Formula 1 teams ship about three containers that are full of the equipment needed for the first ‘fly away’ races outside of Europe.
 Each container has around 200 tonnes of equipment.

-The sets of equipment also rotate and are sent to other countries between flyway races in the season.
-For example, a container that was sent to Canada will be packed up after the race is complete and then sent to Australia and so on.
+The sets of equipment also rotate and are sent to other countries between fly away races in the season.
+For example, a container that was sent to Australia will be packed up after the race is complete and then sent to Canada and so on.
 After all the races are completed, the equipment, as well as the cars, are sent back to the headquarters that is located in Europe.

-For the races, everything that is in the shipping containers is not that essential for the races.
-This is because it includes equipment like tables, chairs, trolleys, hospitality items, exercise pieces of equipment, fan zone items, and so on.
+For the races, everything that is in the shipping containers is not that essential.
+This is because it includes equipment like tables, chairs, trolleys, hospitality items, exercise equipment, fan zone items, and so on.

 Such items are less costly than the IT and complex mechanical equipment like cars that teams will use for racing.